Chessmasterrr/FactorioPlanner/README.md

 To contribute to the project you can add a translation into your favorite language or add more elements that can be build in the game.

 ## Add a language
 To add a language to the tool, simply copy the `en.ini` language file in the Language folder to your language (for example `de.ini`).
-Replace the english words with your language and delete all phrases that you do not want to translate.
-Your language will than be available in the top right corner and all your translated phrases will be shown - words that you didn't translated will still be in english (default language).
+Replace the English words with your language and delete all phrases that you do not want to translate.
+Your language will than be available in the top right corner and all your translated phrases will be shown - words that you did not translate will still be in English (default language).

 ## Add an element
 To add an element to the project, create a class in the appropriate folder (`Elements/Combat`, `Elements/IntermediateProduct`, `Elements/Logistic`, `Elements/Production` or `Elements/Ressource`) and extend the appropriate abstract class (`Element`, `Drill`, `Furnace`, `Producer` or `Ressource`).
 Fill the `constructor` with the needed values (name, image, link and time) and the `createDependencies` function (`setProducer` and `addDependency`) if there are any dependencies.
-At least add the name of the element to the `en.ini` language file under `Language`.
+Finally add the name of the element to the `en.ini` language file under `Language`.
 For example:
 ```php
 public function __construct($parent, $val)
     {